 - (c) If the decision has yet to be made, or has been made but not yet implemented, and the advice from the Monitoring Officer and/or the Chief Finance Officer is that the decision is or would be contrary to the policy framework or contrary to or not wholly in accordance with the budget, the Overview and Scrutiny Committee may refer the matter to Council.
 In such cases, no further action will be taken in respect of the decision or its implementation until the Council has met and considered the matter.
 The Council shall meet within 28 days of the request by the Overview and Scrutiny Committee.
 At the meeting it will receive a report of the decision or proposals and the advice of the Monitoring Officer and/or the Chief Finance Officer.
-The Council may either: - endorse a decision or proposal of the Executive Committee decision taker as falling within the existing budget and policy framework.
-In this case no further action is required, save that the decision of the Council be minuted and circulated to all Councillors in the normal way; - ii) amend the Council's Financial Procedure Rules or policy concerned to encompass the decision or proposal of the body or individual responsible for that Executive Committee function and agree to the decision with immediate effect. - In this case, no further action is required save that the decision of the Council be minuted and circulated to all Councillors in the normal way;
+The Council may either: - i) endorse a decision or proposal of the Executive Committee decision taker as falling within the existing budget and policy framework.

+In this case no further action is required, save that the decision of the Council be minuted and circulated to all Councillors in the normal way;